Fire and rescue services

 More information:

-Public protests and events that draw large groups of people can turn violent.
-This includes sporting events.
-Be careful if you attend soccer matches.
+Public protests and events that draw large crowds can turn violent, including at sporting events.

 To protect yourself during periods of unrest: